Everything that happens on our side of town

 The Study Team composition should have:

-4. Excellent communication and drafting skills for effective reporting.
+4. Effective communication and drafting skills to ensure clear, concise, and effective reporting.

 Technical Proposal